-A layer of holiday frosting and candy bars add a festive touch to these Chocolate Peppermint Bark Sugar Cookie Bars.
-These easy cookie bars will disappear in a hurry from your Christmas cookie trays.
+A layer of peppermint buttercream frosting and candy bars add a festive touch to these Chocolate Peppermint Bark Sugar Cookie Bars.
+This easy cookie bar recipe will disappear in a hurry from your Christmas cookie trays.

 It’s official.
 I am in full blown “peppermint all the things” mode!
 Every year about this time I get the urge to add peppermint to every thing I make.
-Something about cold weather and Christmas music does it to me.
-Peppermint and eggnog are my two favorite holiday flavors for Christmas, so I hope you are ready for a month of recipes using those flavors.
+Something about cooler weather and Christmas music does it to me.

 Of course, I will add a few other things here and there because my family will revolt if I try to peppermint every single treat.
 They like peppermint, but they are not as nuts over it as I am.
 Yes, I’m aware that I might be living with aliens.

-- Set your butter out ahead of time.
+- Set the butter out ahead of time.
 Soft butter is so much easier to beat the sugar into.

 - Press the dough evenly into the pan.
 I like to line my baking dish with foil because it makes it easier to lift out for cutting.